djknit/timeclock/README.md

 * Icebox:
   * [ ] Pay periods (should be optional)
   * [ ] Mark time as finalized and/or paid, and maybe allow finalized time to be locked so it can't be changed
-  * [ ] Add manager/supervisor account with priviledges to define job; link to employee account for employee self-reporting of hours; require manager to finalize.
+  * [ ] Add manager/supervisor account with privileges to define job, and link manager account to employee account for employee self-reporting of hours.
+Require manager to finalize hours.

 ## Project Features
 (Coming soon...)